New Orleans Cemeteries

 People found broken up caskets in their yards, on riverbanks, in swampland and in trees.
 The remains of these people were treated like the newly deceased and set in an area for the coroner to identify.
 Families wanted their loved ones back and placed in their interments once again; fourteen years later some cemeteries are still struggling to recover.

-This article, also on Blog Encounters, may be of interest: Buc-ees - It's A Texas Thing!
+This article, also on Blog Encounters, may be of interest: Halloween Candy - Buy, History, Ideas

 New Orleans is proud of their culture and cemeteries.
 Some cemeteries are more than 200 years old.
 The most visited cemetery in New Orleans is St. Louis Cemetery #1 where the famous Voodoo Queen, Marie Laveau, is buried.
 There are two tombs for her family; one is fake and one is real.
 Most visitors go to the fake tomb.
 We were fortunate enough to have the caretaker show us the real tomb.